-First, common hearing tests only test to 8kHz as these frequencies are the most useful for common activities and speech and are less subject to variation from person to person.
-However the frequencies from 8 kHz to 20 kHz are the most susceptible to damage and it is common for people even in their 20s to show hearing loss in these regions.
+First, common hearing tests only test frequencies up to 8kHz.
+There are practical reasons for this related to testing reliability and clinical significance.
+However, the frequencies from 8 kHz to 16 kHz are the most susceptible to damage and it is common for people even in their 20s to show hearing loss in these regions.
 Second, it has been shown that hearing tests can still be normal even with the loss of 80% of inner hair cells (IHCs) as long as outer hair cells (OHCs) are still intact.
 Third, each IHC is connected to roughly 10 nerve fibers that react to different loudness levels.
 Loss of these fibers would not show up on a hearing test as long as lower loudness level fibers remained intact.
 Thus cochlear output will have decreased while hearing tests would look normal.
 All three of these examples of hidden hearing loss are thought to have potential to initiate hyperacusis.

 In-Depth: Nerve fiber loss, Hair cell loss

 Each inner hair cell is innervated by roughly 10 nerve fibers that are sensitive to different loudness levels.
 These nerves can be divided into 3 types: low threshold (Range 0-30dB), medium threshold (Range 15-45dB), and high threshold (Range 35dB and above).